 Spinal Stenosis Center

-Figure 2 is an artist's illustration of lumbar spinal stenosis.
+Lumbar (low back) spinal stenosis is illustrated below.
 Notice the narrowed areas in the spinal canal (reddish-colored areas).
 As the canal space narrows, the spinal cord and nearby nerve roots are squeezed causing different types of symptoms.
 The medical term is nerve compression.

 The spine is a column of connected bones called vertebrae.
 There are 24 vertebrae in the spine, plus the sacrum and tailbone (coccyx).
 Most adults have 7 vertebrae in the neck (the cervical vertebrae), 12 from the shoulders to the waist (the thoracic vertebrae), and 5 in the lower back (the lumbar vertebrae).
 The sacrum is made up of 5 vertebrae between the hipbones that are fused into one bone.
 The coccyx is made up of small fused bones at the tail end of the spine.